-Sandhill cranes are a year-round staple at the preserve.
+Sandhill cranes fascinate visitors year-round at the preserve.

 Mitigation Goes Cutting Edge